sHorst/bw.bundle.openssh/README.md

 Demo Metadata
 -------------

-These metadata keys are used
+These metadata keys are used, but all optional

 ```python
 'users': {